 For many firms in the U.S., corporate bonds are an important source of capital, yet how these bonds are priced remained a black box to investors and firms alike.
 The latest research from Liying Wang, associate professor of finance at the University of Nebraska–Lincoln College of Business, serves as the first analysis on the corporate bonds offering process and sheds light on how they are priced.

-“Liying’s research helps us understand how corporate bonds are priced in the market,” said Dr. Janet Near, associate dean of faculty and research and Howard L. Hawks Chair in Business Ethics and Leadership.
+“Liying’s research helps us understand how corporate bonds are priced in the market,” said Janet Near, associate dean of faculty and research, Howard L. Hawks Chair in Business Ethics and Leadership and professor of management.
 “Corporate bonds provide about $1.1 trillion in funds per year to support U.S. firms, a critical source of capital to support economic growth.
 Yet data suggest that corporate bonds are often underpriced.
 This underpricing leaves investors that are allocated these underpriced bonds to gain immediate profits.
 This ‘money left on the table’ triggers regulatory concerns and discussions.”

 Dr. Wang’s research helps to explain why this happens, which is useful information for investors, issuers and regulators.”

 Wang’s study, “Lifting the Veil: The Price Formation of Corporate Bond Offerings,” recently published in the Journal of Financial Economics, examines how the corporate bond offering price evolves in the primary market, where underwriters evaluate, market, re-assess and price the bonds, before they allocate them to investors.
 While a popular view is that corporate bonds are easy to price so that underwriters know all information they need, her research suggests this is not the case.